MicrosoftDocs/cpp-docs/docs/sanitizers/error-use-after-poison.md

 > Address Sanitizer Error: Use of poisoned memory

 A developer can manually poison memory to customize debugging.
-Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example